Our trip begins in Kyoto, Japan. Make your way to our Kyoto hotel this evening for a welcome dinner at a nearby restaurant. Dinner included.

 Boat: 1.5 hours; Bus: 1.75 hours; Hiking; 2.7 miles 1.5-2.5 hours; elevation gain: 760'; elevation loss: 660'.

-Waking up early this morning, we visit the Kii-Katsuura fish market.
+Waking up early, we visit a local fish market.
 The cold clean waters near Katsuura are highly productive fishing grounds; much of the catch goes on to the famous Tsukiji market in Tokyo.
 Next, we settle in for a long train ride heading north into the Japanese Central Alps.
 At Nakatsugawa, we stop to learn the history and intricate process used to produce Japan's most famous libation - sake.
 Afterward, we continue by train to arrive in Magome by late afternoon.
 This classic post town was once on the main trading route linking Tokyo and Kyoto.
 Nineteenth-century railroads bypassed the Kiso Valley, leaving the small villages preserved like an Edo period time capsule.
 Tonight we enjoy the hospitality of a small family-run inn and cuisine meticulously prepared by our hosts (vegan and gluten-free diets are extremely limited at our accommodations for this evening).

 Train: 5 hours; Bus: 25 minutes.